Rei-SwitchBot/faq/en-us/Lock.md

 ---
-### How to Install the Magnet of SwitchBot Lock Pro

-Last Updated: 2024 Apr 28

-Related Products: SwitchBot Lock Pro

-1. Unlike SwitchBot Lock, the magnetic sensing area of the Lock Pro is located at the bottom left of the dial knob.

-2. You can place the magnet on either side of the Lock Pro main unit dial knob.
-Also, make sure that the horizontal distance from the Lock Pro main body is between 20mm and 40mm.

----
 ### How to Integrate SwitchBot Lock with IFTTT?

 Last Updated: 2024 Jun 3

-Related Products: SwitchBot Lock, SwitchBot Lock Pro, SwitchBot Hub Mini or SwitchBot Hub 2
+Related Products: SwitchBot Lock, SwitchBot Hub Mini or SwitchBot Hub 2

 SwitchBot App Version: 8.4 or newer